Table of contents

 The ecological footprint of a food depends on various factors.
 The type of agricultural production (conventional vs. organic), seasonal, regional or domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.
 13

 Despite extensive research, we were unable to find any precise information on the CO 2 footprint of wax gourds.
-We therefore show figures from other gourds from Germany: pumpkins have a relatively low footprint of 0.2 kg CO 2 eq/kg, while the value for cucumbers is twice as high at 0.4 kg CO 2 eq/kg.
+We therefore show figures from other gourds from Germany: pumpkins have a relatively low footprint of 0.2 kg CO 2 eq/kg, while cucumbers have a footprint of twice as high at 0.4 kg CO 2 eq/kg.
 13

 The water consumption of pumpkins in general is about 336 l/kg, cucumbers have a similar consumption at 353 l/kg.
 16